On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Introduction

 \subsection{Acknowledgements}

-I would like to thank my advisors \a'{E}tienne Fouvry and Peter Stevenhagen for their useful advice and for helping me resolve numerous issues that arose during the course of this research.
-I would also like to thank Farrell Brumley and Carlo Pagano for useful discussions.
+I would like to thank Farrell Brumley, \a'{E}tienne Fouvry, Carlo Pagano, Peter Stevenhagen, and the anonymous referee for their useful advice.
+This research was supported by an ALGANT Erasmus Mundus Scholarship and National Science Foundation agreement No.\ DMS-1128155.